jpt13653903/LaTeX_UCT_Report/README.md

 work, InkScape has to be installed and available on the system path.

 The Makefile works in Windows, but it assumes that you're running it from within a bash-like terminal.
-The easiest way to do this is use [Git Bash](https://git-scm.com).
+The easiest way to do this is to use [Git Bash](https://git-scm.com).
 You will also need to install [GNU Make](https://www.gnu.org/software/make/), which comes standard with [TDM-GCC](https://jmeubank.github.io/tdm-gcc/).